Radware/Radware-Logging-Agent/docs/README.md

 - **sftp_settings**:
   - **listen**: Host and port where the embedded SFTP service listens for client connections.
   - **host_keys**: List of private host key files (e.g., Ed25519 or RSA).
 All files must exist and remain readable by RLA.
+  - **polling_interval_seconds**: Interval used by the asynchronous background scanner that discovers completed uploads.
+Lower values reduce time-to-process at the cost of extra filesystem churn. `0` disables the sleep entirely and lets the scanner yield back to the event loop immediately between passes.
   - **drop_directory**: Root directory for uploaded files; ensure it is owned by the RLA service account and not world-writable.
+  - **completion_strategy**: Mirrors the file-agent behaviour.
+Use `delete` to remove successfully processed uploads or `archive` to move them into a configured `archive_directory` for retention.
   - **credential_policy**: Controls how clients authenticate.
 Use `static` for username/password credentials or `public_key` for SSH public key authentication.
 Each user entry includes a **username** and either a **password** (`static`) or **authorized_keys** list (`public_key`).
 Optional **home_directory** overrides must point to writable directories.
 - **logs**: Enable or disable specific log types for processing, such as `Access`, `WAF`, `Bot`, `DDoS`, `WebDDoS`, and `CSP`.

+### Embedded SFTP ingestion architecture

+The SFTP agent runs AsyncSSH in its own event loop and immediately wraps every writable handle in a lightweight tracker.
+When a client closes a file, the tracker schedules post-processing on a worker thread via the shared queue used by the file agent.
+This design keeps uploads non-blocking—new sessions continue unimpeded while previously completed files are normalised and shipped.
+The agent also scans the drop directory on a fixed cadence (`polling_interval_seconds`) so that files uploaded by out-of-band processes or left behind after restarts are still discovered.

+#### Scaling guidance

+- **Worker threads**: Increase `num_worker_threads` when the downstream processing or delivery becomes the bottleneck.
+The SFTP listener itself remains single-threaded but hands work to the queue immediately.
+- **Polling interval**: For latency-sensitive ingest, set `polling_interval_seconds: 0` or `1` to minimise dwell time.
+On busy filesystems prefer values between `2` and `5` seconds to balance responsiveness and IO load.
+- **Multiple drop-zones**: Run multiple SFTP agents with separate `listen.port` values and drop directories when per-tenant isolation is required.
+Because each agent manages its own event loop, horizontal scaling is achieved by adding more agents.
+- **File retention**: Choose `completion_strategy.archive` when regulators require proof of delivery.
+Combine with a scheduled clean-up job that enforces quotas on the archive directory.

 ### Secure SFTP Guidance